 It provided patrons with information regarding Landmarks, Federal and Municipal buildings and other local features determined by WMATA.

 Each map covers approximately 9 square miles.
 Station entry / exit points are included for each station.
+Collecting data for each map and coordinating information with local jurisdictions was our responsibility.
+A total of 33 Neighborhood Maps were completed between 1974 - 1991.

 A typical below grade Metro Station at platform level.